The Perfect 2 Days in Florence Itinerary

 Below you can find a customized map that includes all the locations you will need for this Florence itinerary.

-I marked your 2 days in Florence with different colors – I used blue for the first day and magenta for the second day, so you can easily see which places you’re going to visit each day.
+I marked your 2 days in Florence with different colors – I used blue for the first day and yellow for the second day, so you can easily see which places you’re going to visit each day.

 How to use this map: This map is fully interactive, so you can move around, zoom in/zoom out, and click on the icons.
 If you want to see a larger map, click on the bracket in the upper right corner.
 To see more details and the different layers, click on the tab in the upper left corner.
 If you want to save it for later, click on the star icon next to the name of the map.
 Then simply open Google Maps either on your desktop or phone, go to ‘Saved’/’Maps’, and open the map whenever you need it.